 5.1 The County Council has people working for it (called 'officers') to give advice, implement decisions and manage the day-to-day delivery of its services.
 Some officers have a specific duty to ensure that the Council acts within the law and uses its resources wisely.
-A code of practice governs the relationships between officers and members of the County Council.
+Guidance on member/officer relations (Section 3 - Members of the County Council, Appendix 2) governs the relationships between officers and members of the County Council.